 The California large mesh drift gillnet fishery has been the only fishery known to interact with this stock.
 One Baird's beaked whale was incidentally killed in this fishery in 1994 (Julian and Beeson 1998), before acoustic pingers were first used in the fishery in 1996 (Barlow and Cameron 2003).
-Since 1996, no beaked whale of any species have been observed entangled or killed in this fishery (Carretta et al. 2008, Carretta et al. 2017a).
-Mean annual takes in Table 1 are based on 2011-2015 data.
-This results in an average estimated annual mortality of zero Baird's beaked whales (Carretta et al. 2017a).
-Gillnets have been documented to entangle marine mammals off Baja California (Sosa-Nishizaki et al. 1993), but no recent bycatch data from Mexico are available.
+Since 1996, no beaked whale of any species have been observed entangled or killed in this fishery (Carretta et al. 2008, Carretta 2021).
+Mean annual takes in Table 1 are based on 2015-2019 data.
+This results in an average estimated annual mortality of zero Baird's beaked whales (Carretta 2021).

 Table 1.
 Summary of available information on the incidental mortality and injury of Baird's beaked whales (California/Oregon/Washington Stock) in commercial fisheries that might take this species.
-The single observed entanglement resulted in the death of the animal.
 Coefficients of variation for mortality estimates are provided in parentheses.
-Mean annual takes are based on 2011-2015 data unless noted otherwise.
+Mean annual takes are based on 2015-2019 data unless noted otherwise.

-Fishery Name Data Type Year(s) Percent Observer Coverage Observed Mortality Estimated Annual Mortality Mean Annual Takes (CV in parentheses) CA/OR thresher shark/swordfish drift gillnet fishery observer data 2011 2012 2013 2014 2015 20% 19% 37% 24% 20% 0 0 0 0 0 0 0 0 0 0 0 Minimum total annual takes
+Fishery Name Data Type Year(s) Percent Observer Coverage Observed Mortality Estimated Annual Mortality Mean Annual Takes (CV in parentheses) CA/OR thresher shark/swordfish drift gillnet fishery observer data 2015-2019 21% 0 0 0 Minimum total annual tak 0

 California coastal whaling operations killed 15 Baird's beaked whales between 1956 and 1970, and 29 additional Baird's beaked whales were taken by whalers in British Columbian waters (Rice 1974).
-One Baird's beaked whale stranded in Washington state in 2003 and the cause of death was attributed to a ship strike.
-No other human-caused mortality has been reported for this stock for the period 2011-2015 (Carretta et al. 2017b).
+One Baird's beaked whale stranded in California in 2016 and the cause of death was attributed to a vessel strike (Carretta et al. 2021).
+No other human-caused mortality has been reported for this stock for the period 2015-2019 (Carretta et al. 2021).